qserena/serenander.se/README.md

 - Bootstrap

 ## Future improvements
-- Add english language (now all texts is in swedish)
+- Add english language (now all texts are in swedish)

 ## Live link
 The website is deployed here: